mlliarm/mixmax-py/README.md

 A python implementation of the MIXMAX PRNG.

 ## Description
 In this project we successfully construct a python implementation of the two-parameter family of C-system operators `A(N,s)`, as discussed in this [1] paper.
+A more general three-parameter family of C-system operators `A(N,s,m)` is calculated too.
+But our generator doesn't produce all the results of the three parameter family, whereas it works good for the two parameter family.

 ## Code
 There are two implementations.
 The first attempt was a naive approach, using vanilla python3 for the construction of the operator `A(N,s)`.
 The second attempt, which is much better and faster is using cython for speeding up the construction process.